2022 Ukraine cyberattacks: February attacks

+DDoS attack

 On 15 February, a large DDoS attack brought down the websites of the defense ministry, army, and Ukraine's two largest banks, PrivatBank and Oschadbank.
 Cybersecurity monitor NetBlocks reported that the attack intensified over the course of the day, also affecting the mobile apps and ATMs of the banks.
 The New York Times described it as "the largest assault of its kind in the country's history".
 Ukrainian government officials stated that the attack was likely carried out by a foreign government, and suggested that Russia was behind it.
 Although there were fears that the denial-of-service attack could be cover for more serious attacks, a Ukrainian official said that no such attack had been discovered.

 According to UK government and National Security Council of the US, the attack was performed by Russian Main Intelligence Directorate (GRU).
 American cybersecurity official Anne Neuberger stated that known GRU infrastructure has been noted transmitting high volumes of communications to Ukraine-based IP addresses and domains.
 Kremlin spokesperson Dmitry Peskov denied that the attack originated from Russia.

 On 23 February, a third DDoS attack took down multiple Ukrainian government, military, and bank websites.
 Although military and banking websites were described as having “a more rapid recovery”, the SBU website was offline for an extended period.

+Wiper malware attack

-Just before 5pm, data wiping malware was detected on hundreds of computers belonging to multiple Ukrainian organizations, including in the financial, defense, aviation, and IT services sectors.
+Just before 5 pm on 23 February, data wiper malware was detected on hundreds of computers belonging to multiple Ukrainian organizations, including in the financial, defense, aviation, and IT services sectors.
 ESET Research dubbed the malware HermeticWiper, named for its genuine code signing certificate from Cyprus-based company Hermetica Digital Ltd. The wiper was reportedly compiled on 28 December 2021, while Symantec reported malicious activity as early as November 2021, implying that the attack was planned months ahead of time.
 Symantec also reported wiper attacks against devices in Lithuania, and that some organizations were compromised months before the wiper attack.
-Similar to the January WhisperGate attack, ransomware is often deployed simultaneously with the wiper as a decoy, and the wiper damages the master boot record.
+Similar to the January WhisperGate attack, ransomware is often deployed simultaneously with the wiper as a decoy, and the wiper damages the master boot record of the device.

 A day prior to the attack, the EU had deployed a cyber rapid-response team consisting of about ten cybersecurity experts from Lithuania, Croatia, Poland, Estonia, Romania, and the Netherlands.
 It is unknown if this team helped mitigate the effects of the cyberattack.

 The attack coincided with the Russian recognition of separatist regions in eastern Ukraine and the authorization of Russian troop deployments there.
 The US and UK blamed the attack on Russia.
 Russia denied the accusations and called them “Russophobic”.